Renewable Energy BSc (Hons)

 Computer Laboratory

-Students using the observation desk in the Simulation centre
+Students using the interactive screen in the simulation centre.

 Simulation Centre